beergeek/puppet_master_manager/README.md

 Defaults to `/root/scripts`.

 #####`rsync_user`
 User for rsync job to Secondary (Passive) Master.
- Required if `secondary_master` is present.
+Defaults to `root`.

 ## Limitations